Hello. I'm Simmer.

 • Wrote a long-form narrative story about the journey of two exiled women journalists as they fly across the world in an attempt to escape the Taliban’s extremist rule and save their lives, but at the cost of never being able to go back home.

-• Collected and analyzed data from the Committee to Protect Journalists to find out the total number of journalists executed in Afghanistan, and compared this number to journalist killings in other countries.
+• Collected and analyzed data from the Committee to Protect Journalists to find out the total number of journalists executed in Afghanistan and compared this number to journalist killings in other countries.

 • Created a map showcasing Khwaga Ghani’s entire journey - from Kabul to California.